maranasgroup/KETCHUP/installation/installation.md

 Be sure to edit the environment.ylm file and update the prefix directory at the very end of the file to be the absolute path where your anaconda3 environments are stored followed by the desired directory name for the new enviornment at the end.

-This updated enviroment can be easily loaded by:
+This updated environment can be easily loaded by:
 ```
-conda create –prefix=$ENV -f environment.yml
+conda env create -f environment.yml
 ```

-If this step is taken skip to step 8 for the installation of IPOPT below.
+This environment.yml will install all necessary packages.
+If this step is taken, please skip the steps below.
+However, if manual installation is required or you wish to use a different linear solver asides from the default MUMPS solver, please follow the steps below.

+Please note that the manual steps are only validated for Linux systems.
+Installation of certain packages via Windows system during steps below may result in different package requirements.

 # Installation steps